We believe students have a central role to play in creating systemic change.

-Develop skills and build relationships to make their work easier.
+Phase 1: Develop advocacy skills and build relationships to make the work easier.

 - Knowledge of the major issues impacting student success.